-Ira Jaffee joined our organization as Executive Director after a celebrated tenure leading the nonprofit Jewish Community Center.
-Since joining, Jaffee has brought the same growth mindset and charisma to the Dropping Dimes Foundation.
+Ira Jaffee was the executive director after a celebrated tenure leading the nonprofit Jewish Community Center.
+Until his passing, Jaffee brought charisma and care to the Dropping Dimes Foundation.

-Jaffee was born and raised in Easton, Pennsylvania and earned a bachelor’s degree in secondary education and a master’s degree in counseling from Butler University.
-He also earned a second master’s degree in non-profit management from Indiana University.
-He started at the JCC after initially working as a teacher at St. Thomas Aquinas School in Indianapolis before commencing a 40-year career with the Jewish Community Center of Indianapolis (JCC) [www.jccindy.org].
+Ira earned a bachelor’s degree in secondary education and a master’s degree in counseling at Butler, as well as a second master’s degree in nonprofit management from Indiana University.
+Ira began his professional career as a teacher at St. Thomas Aquinas School in Indianapolis before commencing a 40-year career with the Jewish Community Center of Indianapolis (JCC) [www.jccindy.org].